 Compliance with the AAI architecture of EGI.eu.

-Costs of development incurred to support a set of priority requriements.
+Costs of development incurred to support a set of priority requirements.

 Costs of maintenance.

 Compliance with Data Protection Regulation (EC) No 45/2001 for the processing of personal data, for the protection of personal data and confidentiality, specifically in the case of SaaS solutions, EGI will have to be the sole controller of any processing of personal data performed on its behalf.
 In accordance with article 23 of Regulation (EC) No 45/2001, organizations contracted would be processors and shall only act on instructions of EGI with regard to the processing of personal data.
 The operators of the marketplace shall have measures and system tools in place to ensure that the data subjects can exercise their right of access, rectification, blocking and erasure in an easy manner.